To see information about specific majors and minors, please follow these links:

-1) The placement exam will be conducted via Zoom.
-In order to invite you to the meeting, we must have you email address.
+1) The placement exam will be hosted on Canvas, and proctored via Zoom.
+In order to invite you to the Canvas course and meeting, we must have your email address.
 To sign up for the exam, please fill out this Google Form;

 3) During the Zoom meeting, be seated in front of a computer with a camera on you and headphones on continuously for the duration of the exam;